 - Life Balance

-NorCal SOTA is committed to advocating for inclusion and equity to better create and engage diverse students and audiences for the purpose of educating and illuminating the beauty of our diverse humanity.
+NorCal School of the Arts is committed to advocating for inclusion and equity to better create and engage diverse students and audiences for the purpose of educating and illuminating the beauty of our diverse humanity.

-NorCal SOTA is committed to providing theater art students:
+NorCal School of the Arts is committed to providing theater art students:

-- Technical and artistic knowledge of theater arts: Stage, TV and Film
+- Technical and artistic knowledge of theater arts: Stage, TV, & Film

 - Access to quality artistic and creative opportunities